 “Who am I?
 Why am I here?” *

 * Questions asked by Adm.
 James B. Stockdale, Congressional Medal of Honor recipient, senior Navy officer held captive in North Vietnam for seven years.
 In 1992 he was thrust into the limelight of H. Ross Perot’s quixotic presidential campaign when Perot selected him as his running mate for vice president.
 In that year’s debate between candidates for vice president, Adm.
 Stockdale opened his opening statement with these two questions.
 So far as I know, I am not related to Adm.
 Stockdale.
+But the morning after the debate, some of my fellow TI/Javelin Program co-workers found this commemoration of the debate served to document something else of a more personal nature.

 Answers to Typical Questions